krishnshyam/VirtualISLInterpreter/README.md

 * enter English text in the box available and click Go
 * the output animation should play on the isl.exe app

+### Working With Actual Animations

+Please refer to [Working with Animations in Unity](docs/Working-with-Unity.md) for detailed information on how to set up the Unity project to work with the animations for editing and adding new animations

 ## Additional Data